weakish/docs-en/views/realtime_v2.md

 > Tips:
 >
 > - You may assign properties to a conversation to mark if it is an one-on-one chatting or a group chat.
 You may also mark if a conversation is private or public.
 Such properties can be stored in `Conversation.attributes`.
-> - We allow multiple conversations to hold the same composition of members, so when the same group of users attempt to start a new conversation, a blank conversation with no messages will be created.
-To minimize redundancy, you can set `unique` to be `true` when creating a conversation with SDK.
+> - To minimize redundancy, you can set `unique` to be `true` when creating a conversation with SDK (defaults to `true` in Java SDK).
 By doing so, the cloud will check if any existing conversation contains the same group of users and has `unique` to be `true`.
 If so, the existing conversation will be returned, otherwise a new conversation will be created.

 #### Chat Room